lgalke/resuggest/README.md

 1. pip install -r requirements
 2. Bring data into `sources.txt` and `targets.txt` format, where line i of 'targets.txt' is the response to question in line i of 'sources.txt'
-3. Consult `python3 single_eval.py -h` to inspect command line arguments.
+3. Consult `python3 single_eval.py -h` to inspect command line parameters such as specifying the model
 4. Run an experiment via `python3 single_eval.py [OPTIONS] path/to/sources.txt path/to/targets.txt`

 ## Citation